-When many folks hear the word “ADVENT”, their mind goes straight to this masterpiece:
+When many folks hear the word Advent, their mind goes straight to this masterpiece:

-Or, if you’ve been trolling around on pinterest lately, perhaps your mind now immediately goes to something more along these lines (crafty cute overload):
+Or, if you’ve been trolling around on Pinterest lately, perhaps your mind now immediately goes to something more along these lines (crafty cute overload):

-Last year was my first endeavor with celebrating traditional Advent.
-Before this, I didn’t even know there was such a thing…and I’m one of those long term Jesus people so that’s really saying something.
-Perhaps when it was discussed in church as a young lady I was thinking about the cute guy sitting a few seats down?
+Last year was my first time celebrating traditional Advent.
+Before then, I didn’t even know there was such a thing, and I’m one of those long-term Jesus people so that’s really saying something.
+Perhaps when it was discussed in church when I was a young lady, I was thinking about the cute guy sitting a few seats down?
 Perhaps it wasn’t mentioned or emphasized?
 Either is possible.

-I learned about Advent when I attended a little course on the topic led by woman at my old church.
+I learned about Advent when I attended a course on the topic led by a woman at my old church.
 She shared its meaning and talked about some of her family traditions for this special season leading up to Christmas.
-I loved all of it!
-I could not wait to start some similar rituals with my own family.
+I loved all of it, and I could not wait to start similar rituals with my own family.

-Advent is celebrated the four weeks leading up to Christmas.
-It begins on the fourth Sunday prior to Christmas day.
-This year it will begin on Sunday, December 1st).
-Advent is defined: “The coming or arrival, especially of something extremely important.”
-I’ll give you a gold star if you can guess what this extremely important thing or person that is we celebrate during Advent…
+It begins the fourth Sunday prior to Christmas day (this year, that’s Sunday, December 1st).
+Advent is defined as: “The coming or arrival, especially of something extremely important.”
+I’ll give you a gold star if you can guess what this extremely important thing or person that is we celebrate during Advent . . .

 Kudos and gold stars for everyone.
 “Jesus!” is correct!
 You are all geniuses!